CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 setenv AMET_OUT /var/www/html/cache
 setenv MYSQL_CONFIG /var/www/html/amet-config.R
 setenv HOME /var/www/html/cache
-R CMD BATCH --no-save --verbose /home/ubuntu/AMET_v16/R_analysis_code/AQ_Scatterplot.R web_query.txt
+R CMD BATCH --no-save --verbose /home/ubuntu/AMET_v16/R_analysis_code/AQ_Stats_Plots.R web_query.txt
 ```

-When you make the following selections on the website
-Choose database: amad_EQUATES
-Choose project as CMAQv532_12US1_2019
-Choose AQ Network: AQS - Daily O3
-Choose species: O3_1hrmax

-This is the contents of run_info.r related to those selections, note: this is not the full file.
+This is the contents of run_info.r related to the above selections, note: this is not the full file.

 ```
 ### Database Name ###
-dbase<-"amad_EQUATES"
+dbase<-"amet"

 ### Project ID Name 1 ###
-run_name1<-"CMAQv532_12US1_2019"
+run_name1<-"aqExample"

 ### Array of Observation Network Flags ###
 #inc_networks<-
-inc_aqs_daily_o3<-"y"
+inc_aqs_hourly<-"y"

 ### Species ###
-species_in<-"O3_1hrmax"
+species_in<-"PM25_TOT"

+#### Main Database Query String ###
+query<-" and s.stat_id=d.stat_id and d.ob_dates BETWEEN 20180701 and 20180731 and d.ob_datee BETWEEN 20180701 and 20180731 and (d.ob_hour >= 00 and d.ob_hour <= 23) "
 ```

-The run_script.csh is run on the Virtual Machine and links to the resulting plots are displayed back in another tab on the browser, and/or an error message is displayed with a link to the web_query.txt.
+The run_script.csh is run on the Virtual Machine and links to the resulting plots are displayed in another tab on the browser, and/or an error message is displayed with a link to the web_query.txt.

 # Example plots using the aqExample database